AnyChart/docs.anychart.com/Basic_Charts/Network_Graph.md

 chart.interactivity().scrollOnMouseWheel(true);
 ```

-The following sample shows how mouse wheel can be used:
+The following sample shows how the mouse wheel can be used:

 {sample}BCT\_Network\_Graph\_16{sample}